petedodd/DRHHCM/README.md

 With a full-size PSA, a reasonable amount of RAM is needed (it was run on a machine with 36Gb).

-Commenting out the rep limitation in file 04 (ie using 100 replicates) should allow use on a machine with 8Gb RAM.
+Commenting out the rep limitation in file 04 around line 14 (ie using 100 replicates) should allow use on a machine with (eg) 8Gb RAM.

 ## TODO other changes